cristinaperezpalma/mikrotik-network-traffic-analysis/README.md

 ## Network Validation

-Connectivity was validated using ping, traceroute and iperf.
+Connectivity and routing were validated using ping, traceroute and iperf.

 ![Validation](screenshots/validation.png)